-The email or text arrives from Fr.
+The email, text, or Instagram message arrives from Fr.
 Stephen and you think, “Well…isn’t that odd that he is texting me?”
 You read the message: “Are you available, now?
 Can you help me?
 I am at the hospital….”
 What follows is a request for gift cards, money orders, etc. That little voice that wondered about whether it was true…. listen to it.

 It has come to the attention of the church that parishioners have been receiving text messages or emails asking for money and gift cards from people pretending to be Fr.
 Stephen.
 Our priests and staff never contact individuals via email, text message or social media to ask for money or personal information.
 Simply do not reply to such text, email or social media messages.
 Any suspicious activity should be reported to your email service, mobile phone provider or to the appropriate social media.